DjangoGirls/organizer-manual/website/README.md

 ![](images/1.png)

+On the left menu, you will find everything you need to administrate your website but also link to the organizers manual, Slack and Google Group.

 ## Edit your event

 You can access and edit basic information about your workshop in the event section of your admin interface: